calciu/tweetnlp_ray_nested/README.md

 It seems that the remote ray task process_core_level takes as first argument the name of the function it returns and also when remote process_code_level calls process_core_level it is given as first arg fcorelev_ref in order to correctly retrieve the big Object

-The python script can then be easily adapted to interact with a slurm script that might fix one node per task and then indicate the cores per task and an array of tasks in order to do sentiment analysis on a big tweet dataset using node and core parallelism
+The python script can then be easily adapted to interact with a slurm script that might fix one node per task and then indicate the cores per task and an array of tasks in order to do sentiment analysis on a big tweet dataset using node and core parallelism by nesting the core_level within the node_level process.